markxio/delta-hedging/README.md

 ### Parameters

-The parameters which the program uses at run time are defined in the `resources/configurations/param.json` file.

-Key:
   *  `SAMP_NUM`: overall number of samples/paths
   *  `SAMP_PER_SIM`: number of samples per simulation
   *  `MAX_SAMPLE`: maximum number of samples